 - Transcripts are considered official only if they are sent directly to Pace University from the educational institution of origin, or forwarded by

-- Applicants may send unofficial copies of all transcripts to email@example.com for the initial processing and review of your application.
-Please include your name and program of interest.
+- Applicants may upload unofficial copies of all transcripts to the applicant status portal for the initial processing and review of your application.
 If you are admitted, your offer is contingent upon the receipt and verification of all official printed transcripts.

 - Applicants who have earned a degree or completed coursework at Pace University will not be required to submit a transcript from Pace University and are required to indicate on the application that they have attended Pace.
 Transcripts from all other institutions attended are required and must be submitted to be considered for admission.

 - International applicants will need to submit TOEFL, IELTS or Pearson PTE academic scores.
 For more information visit our TOEFL/IELTS/Pearson PTE Requirements page.

 - Citizens from the following countries are waived from the English proficiency requirement: Australia, Canada, New Zealand, the British Virgin Islands, Jamaica, United Kingdom, Ireland, Antigua, Scotland, St. Lucia, Bahamas, Barbados, Trinidad/Tobago, Dominica, Grenada, Grand Cayman, Guyana, Belize, Anguilla, Montserrat, Turks and Caicos Islands, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Antigua and Barbuda.

 Additional Requirements: In addition, GRE/GMAT exam scores and/or pre-requisites and other application requirements may apply.
 Please consult the printed applications for details.

 For Dyson College of Arts and Sciences applicants:

 - A GRE score for the MA in Psychology is optional.